arabcoders/watchstate/README.md

 $ docker exec -ti watchstate console state:export -vv --servers-filter 'server1,server2'
 ```

-To enable the export scheduled task set the value of `WS_CRON_EXPORT` to `1`.
-By default, we run export every 90
+To enable export scheduled task set the value of `WS_CRON_EXPORT` to `1`.
+By default, we run export every 90 minutes.
-minutes.
-However, you can change the schedule by adding another variable called `WS_CRON_EXPORT_AT` and set its value to
+However, you can change the timer by adding another variable called `WS_CRON_EXPORT_AT` and set its value to valid cron
-valid cron expression. for example, `0 */3 * * *` it will run every three hours instead of 90 minutes.
+expression. for example, `0 */3 * * *` it will run every three hours instead of 90 minutes.

 # Start receiving webhook events.

-By default, the official container includes a small http server exposed at port `80`, we officially don't support HTTPS
+By default, the official container includes http server exposed at port `80`, we officially don't support HTTPS
 inside the container for the HTTP server.
 However, for the adventurous people we expose port 443 as well, as such you
 can customize the `docker/files/nginx.conf` to support SSL. and do the necessary adjustments.
-However, do not expect us
-to help with it.

 #### Example nginx reverse proxy.